 A brand-new Mac is a thing of beauty – and a plug and play dream with tons of great packages preloaded for your convenience.
 These include Spotlight, Facetime, Photos, Mail, Safari, Keynote, App Store iMovie, Garage Band, Pages, Messages, Calendar, Contacts, Notes, Maps, iTunes, iBooks, Mac OS with Touch ID and Numbers.
 The very first Apple Mac was a much less functional affair – and came with MacWrite and MacPaint.
 There wasn’t much else to add to it at that time either.
 But it still changed the face of computing as we know it, beating the famously popular Amstrad, the MSX, the Commodore 64 and other word processors to become the very first elite home computer.

 Upgrade your Mac

-A Mac can deliver on expectations for years – if you take the time to upgrade the hard drive and the memory.
-And the price tag hasn’t dropped much either.
+Furthermore, a Mac can deliver on expectations for years – if you take the time to upgrade the hard drive and the memory.
+And also, the price tag hasn’t dropped much either.
 They are still top of the range to buy as well.
 That’s why it’s important to upgrade them.
 Macs don’t go out of date.
 With a little tweaking, an Mac from 2001 will still outperform the latest PCs.
 And yet, when a PC suffers from burnout, you are looking at buying a brand-new computer, because fixing it is too expensive to be worth the bother.
 That just doesn’t occur with Macs.

 So, call us today if you have a Mac that needs an upgrade of a tweak.
 These machines are superb tech and have changed the shape of IT and computing as we know it.
 Love your Mac and book it in for a repair, an upgrade, a diagnostic check and more.
 Our qualified engineers are here to help.